Billy1900/Awesome-S-P-in-Machine-learning/Survey of AI security vulnerabilities and threats.md

 This is the most realistic scenario of a sabotage attack on the AI model.
 As the name implies, the mechanism is based on remote reprogramming of the neural network algorithms.
 ### 2.6 Inference attack (Privacy attack)
 Most studies currently cover inference attacks at the production stage, but there are still some during training.
-- Model inversion attack (most common)
+- Model inversion attack (most common, also could be called attribute inference attack)

   This attack method USES some APIS provided by the machine learning system to obtain some preliminary information of the model, and reverse analyze the model with such preliminary information to obtain some private data inside the model.
 The difference between this kind of attack and the member inference attack is that the member inference attack is aimed at a single training data, while the model reverse attack tends to obtain a certain degree of statistical information.
 - Model extraction attack (less common)